-Students interested in enrolling in PPA 50A/B must complete an Assessment/Application Form to determine their eligibility.
-This should be done following successful completion of 3 out of the 8 courses in Level II.
-Although the Practicum should be the last thing taken in the Public Administration and Governance program, eligibility must be determined early, in order to plan the orderly satisfaction of the degree requirements.
+Students who believe themselves qualified to enrol in the Practicum Option of the program must apply in a two-step process described here.
+The first step should be undertaken following successful completion of 3 out of the 8 courses in Level 2.
+Although PPA 50A/B should be the last thing taken in the Public Administration and Governance program, eligibility must be determined early, in order to plan the orderly satisfaction of the degree requirements.

-Note that enrolment in PPA 50A/B requires a cumulative GPA (CGPA) of 2.67 or higher following the completion of Levels 1 and 2, PPA333, and at least six (6) of the eight (8) “Required Group 1” courses at Level 3.
+Note that enrolment in PPA 50A/B requires, in addition to approved work experience, a cumulative GPA (CGPA) of 2.67 or higher following the completion of Levels 1 and 2, PPA333, and at least six (6) of the eight (8) “Required Group 1” courses at Level 3.

 For further information about the Public Administration and Governance program, please consult the Departmental web-site.